Kazi Mahmud Hasan

-Kazi Mahmud Hasan (কাজী মাহমুদ হাসান; 28 January 1946 – 4 February 2014) was a Bangladeshi football player, politician and one star military officer.
+Kazi Mahmud Hasan (কাজী মাহমুদ হাসান; 28 January 1946 – 4 February 2014) was a Bangladeshi football player, politician, and one star military officer.
 Hasan is one of the few footballers from East Pakistan to have represented the Pakistan national football team.
-He also served in the Pakistan Army, and later in the Bangladesh Army retiring as the antecedent director general of Special Security Force.
+He served in the Pakistan Army and later in the Bangladesh Army, retiring as the antecedent director general of the Special Security Force.

 Early life and education

 Hasan was born on 28 January 1946 in Gazipur.
 He got involved in sports when he was a student, and represented school and college football teams from 1959 to 1964.
 He later also represented Dhaka University from 1965 to 1966, captaining the football team of the institution in 1965.

 Career

 Club career

 In 1965, Hasan was selected by Dhaka First Division League club Central Printing Press.
 In 1966, he participated in the Aga Khan Gold Cup with East Pakistan Government Press.
-In the same year, he participated in the National Championship after finishing East Zone runners-up with Dhaka University team.
+In the same year, he participated in the National Championship after finishing East Zone runners-up with the Dhaka University team.

 In 1966, he was selected to play in the Dhaka League for Victoria Sporting Club, for which he also played in the Aga Khan Gold Cup.
 In 1969, Hasan represented the Pakistan national team at the 1969 RCD Cup held in Ankara, Turkey.
 He also toured Iran with the national team.
-Hasan retired as player on 1974 due to an injury during a game against Dhaka University, where he scored the winning goal through a free kick, but ultimately had to leave the pitch after receiving a foul by Pearu of the opposite team.
-The same year, Hasan took eight months of training course in East Germany, and later coached the Bangladesh Army Football Team, guiding the side to win the National Championship jointly with Dhaka University in 1980 and 1981.
-Hasan was also the founding member of Dhaka based Sonali Otit Club.
+Hasan retired as a player in 1974 due to an injury during a game against Dhaka University, where he scored the winning goal through a free kick, but ultimately had to leave the pitch after receiving a foul by Pearu of the opposite team.
+The same year, Hasan took eight months of training course in East Germany, and later coached the Bangladesh Army football team, guiding the side to win the National Championship jointly with Dhaka University in 1980 and 1981.
+Hasan was also the founding member of the Dhaka based Sonali Otit Club.